 Workflow diagram for birth certificate registration

 Start by identifying the users.
-The users could be citizen, vendor or employee.
-Its important to identify the roles the users are playing e.g. in the above the citizen is the "Applicant", Vendor is the "Verifier" and Head of Department is the "Approver".
+The users could be citizens, vendors or employees.
+It is important to identify the roles the users are playing e.g. in the above the citizen is the "Applicant", Vendor is the "Verifier" and the Head of Department is the "Approver".

-For each role draw a swim lane (gray horizontal bar in the above diagram) which contains all the activities (boxes and rhombus).
-The activities should ideally be expressed as "Verb Noun" pattern e.g. Pay Charges, Verify Application and so on.
+For each role draw a swim lane (grey horizontal bar in the above diagram) which contains all the activities (boxes and rhombus).
+The activities should ideally be expressed in a "Verb Noun" pattern e.g. pay charges, verify application and so on.

 As an Applicant, I want to be able to provide enter the form as quickly as possible.
 I want to know the process and when the certificate will be available to me.

-If you are following an agile process then the user story based approach works fine.
-Agile also works well when you are not clear of the end outcome and want to iterate.
-However, if you are clear what you want and also want to avoid too much back & forth communication between the product and engineering team during development with predictable outcome then go with the use case based approach.
+If you are following an agile process then the user story-based approach works fine.
+Agile also works well when you are not clear about the end outcome and want to iterate.
+However, if you are clear about what you want and also want to avoid too much back & forth communication between the product and engineering team during development with predictable outcomes then go with the use case-based approach.

 Elaborate Process Performance Indicators

 Identify the process performance indicators that an administrator may want to see to monitor and identify areas of improvement.
-Example, the administrator may want to see the following metrics and compare them over various time periods and administrative hierarchies.
+For example, the administrator may want to see the following metrics and compare them over various time periods and administrative hierarchies.